Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Discussion and conclusions

 To investigate the O/H azimuthal distribution in the Galactic plane, we applied a kriging interpolation algorithm.
 The results reveal an azimuthal asymmetry, with higher abundances near the bar position at positive longitudes.
 However, the abundance variations are modest and remain within the measurement uncertainties.
 In the O/H map it is also possible to note the bimodal abundance pattern for the inner and outer solar regions.
-The azimuthal metallicity structure of the Milky Way has also been studied using \ion{H}{0ii} regions \citep[e.g.,][]{balser11,balser15,wenger19}.
-These works report differences of up to a factor of two in the O/H radial gradient depending on the azimuthal angle considered.
+The azimuthal metallicity structure of the Milky Way has also been studied using \ion{H}{0ii} regions \citep[e.g.,][]{balser11,balser15,wenger19,martinez-hernandez26}.
+Some of these works report differences of up to a factor of two in the O/H radial gradient depending on the azimuthal angle considered.
 Similarly to our results, the O/H maps from \citet{balser15,wenger19} show enhanced abundances near the Galactic bar at positive longitudes.
-However, their analysis lacks \Hii regions in the third and fourth Galactic quadrants, preventing a direct comparison with the results obtained here.
+However, their analysis lacks \Hii regions in the 3rd and 4th Galactic quadrants, preventing a direct comparison with the results obtained here.
+On the contrary, \citet{martinez-hernandez26} did not find clear evidence of such enhanced abundances.
+However, similarly to the other studies, their analysis also lacks observations in 3rd and 4th quadrants.

 The findings obtained in this work emphasize the complex interplay between Galactic dynamics, star formation, and chemical evolution, highlighting the importance of considering both radial and azimuthal variations in abundance studies.
 Future work combining larger, homogeneous samples with improved distance and abundance determinations will be essential to confirm the presence and origin of the observed gradient break and to refine models of Galactic chemical evolution.